Last minute reservation are welcome though I'm not taking reservations beyond February!

 I also have bi-monthly deliveries of gourmet single-source coffees which I encourage all my guests to taste!

 Smoking is permitted outside.

-Pets are also permitted, though I would prefer you chat with me first rather than instant booking, in case there is another guest bringing a pet or suffering from allergies.
-Also, your furry friend counts as an additional guest, so be sure to indicate that on your reservation request.
-The house also has an optional, but adorably cuddly, kitten name Stringer Bell.
+The house has an optional, but adorably cuddly, kitten named Stringer Bell.
 He usually stays outside but loves to hang out if you like to give belly rubs.

 The home has wireless internet, but no television.
 I do, however, have plenty of books on New Orleans (and other subjects) which I am happy to loan out, and I will gladly share my NetFlix and Hulu Plus if you need to get your television fix.
 Don’t worry, your trip to New Orleans will not be boring!